jeroenooms/opencpu-pages/_posts/2015-06-14-cran-https.md

 curl_download("http://httpbin.org/status/418", tempfile())
 {% endhighlight %}

-Anyway it is good enough for downloading static files from public https servers, which is all we need for CRAN.
+Anyway it is good enough for downloading static files from public servers, which is all we need for now.

 ### CRAN and libcurl